-It is hard to conduct proper acoustics measurements on a PSU since you have to isolate it from the loaders; they are way too noisy and will interfere with the readings.
-However, if you move the loaders far away from the test PSU, you need long connection cables, which incur increased resistance.
+It is hard to conduct proper acoustics measurements on a PSU since you have to isolate it from the loaders; they are too noisy and interfere with the readings.
+However, moving the loaders far away from the test PSU requires long connection cables, which incur increased resistance.
 Power losses become significant in that case.

-Thankfully, we found a way around these issues, and with the help of a fully featured hemi-anechoic chamber, we are able to conduct accurate sound measurements using a Class 1 Sound Analyzer.
+Thankfully, we found a way around these issues.
+With the help of a fully-featured hemi-anechoic chamber, we can conduct accurate sound measurements using a Class 1 Sound Analyzer.

 We measure the fan's noise from one meter away.
 The noise measurements are conducted with a Class 1 Bruel & Kjaer 2250-L G4 Sound Analyzer, equipped with a type 4955-A low-noise and free-field microphone which can measure down to 5 dB(A).
-We also have a type 4189 microphone that features a 16.6-140 dBA-weighted dynamic range.
-The sound analyzer is installed into a hemi-anechoic chamber which allows for lower than 6 dB(A) ambient noise.
-A Bruel & Kjaer Type 4231 is used before every noise measurement, to calibrate the sound analyzer.
+We also have a type 4189 microphone with a 16.6-140 dBA-weighted dynamic range.
+The sound analyzer is installed into a hemi-anechoic chamber, allowing for lower than 6 dB(A) ambient noise.
+A Bruel & Kjaer Type 4231 is used to calibrate the sound analyzer before every noise measurement.

 MORE: Best Power Supplies